s2-ktran/s2-iac-ec2-kafka/features.md

 - feat - vish: can add connection details into notebook and make it work from local
 - feat - vish: ability to create custom multiple topic with partition
 - feat - ryan: terraform for S2 deployment
-- feat - kevin: tf teardown can be automated by saving user inputs

 **Future scope:**